User Case: Can Drag and Drop from Dropbox to Google Drive

-How Do I Move Files from Dropbox to Google Drive?
+Move Files from Dropbox to Google Drive via Downloading (6 steps)

 Step 2.
-Log in your Google Drive account, click "My Drive" button.
+Log in your Google Drive account, and click the "My Drive" button.

 Step 3.
-Click "Upload Files" to upload these files downloaded from Dropbox to you Google Drive.
+Click "Upload Files" to upload these files downloaded from Dropbox to your Google Drive.

-Note: If your data size is not very large, you can use this way to move Dropbox files to Google Drive.
+Note: If your data size is not very large, you can use this way to achieve how to transfer files from Dropbox to Google Drive.
 However, this way may take a lot of time because the download-and-upload speed depends on the file size and the speed of the Internet.

 So, is there any way that can bypass this problem?
 Luckily, here we will introduce a more effective way to help resolve this problem.

-Solution 2.
-Move Files from Dropbox to Google Drive with MultCloud
+Move Files from Dropbox to Google Drive without Downloading (3 steps)

-MultCloud, as a free multiple cloud storage manager, can support cloud to cloud file transfer and can put multiple cloud storage into one platform for managing and transferring files across clouds.
+MultCloud, a free multiple cloud storage manager, not only supports multiple cloud storage services in one platform for management in only one login; but also can achieve cloud to cloud transfer with no download and upload steps directly.
 With it, migrating from Dropbox to Google Drive will be a particularly simple matter.

 Step 2.
-Add Dropbox account and Google Drive account to MultCloud by clicking "Add Cloud" button.
+Add Dropbox account and Google Drive account to MultCloud by clicking the "Add Cloud" button.

 Step 3.
 Create a Cloud Transfer task, select Dropbox as the source, select Google Drive as the destination, click “Transfer Now”, wait for the process to complete and you will find that the files are transferred from your Google Drive to the target position.